-- 1. Each student is of sophomore, junior or senior status (10th, 11th or 12th grade) as designated by the unified school district. - 2.
-Each student has the permission of his/her high school principal to enroll.
-(Sample form available on website).
+1. each student is a sophomore, junior or senior (10th, 11th or 12th grade) or, if a gifted student is grade 9 - 12, as designated by the unified school district.

+- 2. each student has an individualized plan of study (IPS) or an individualized education program (IEP). - 3. each student has the permission of his/her high school principal to enroll.
+(Sample permission form is available on KSDE's Fiscal Auditing webpage).
 The form is to be filled out for each student, signed by the high school principal, and kept on file in the student's postsecondary education institution file.
-This permission form must be provided to the Kansas State Board of Regents (KBOR) auditors during the college's annual fiscal audit. - 3.
-The course is a bona fide college course, approved by the KBOR, taught with the same requirements and rigor as any other college course. - 4.
-The college and unified school district have a cooperative agreement to allow such enrollment as required by law. - 5.
-The college provides verification of attendance from the start of school to October 4. - 6.
+In addition, this permission form must be provided to the Kansas State Board of Regents (KBOR) auditors during the college's annual fiscal audit. - 4. the course is a bona fide college course, approved by the KBOR, taught with the same requirements and rigor as any other college course. - 5. the college and unified school district have a cooperative agreement to allow such enrollment as required by law.
+(Sample cooperative agreement is available on Fiscal Auditing webpage). - 6. the college provides verification of attendance from the start of school to October 4. - 7.
 Only students enrolled for college credit can be carried on the class roster.